Student Accessibility Services

 If a complaint is brought by a student regarding denial or modification of an accommodation, academic adjustment, and/or auxiliary aid request:

-• The decision of the DRC to provide or deny said accommodation shall be implemented until such time as a formal resolution of the grievance procedure is achieved.
+- The decision of the Student Accessibility Services to provide or deny said accommodation shall be implemented until such time as a formal resolution of the grievance procedure is achieved.

-If a faculty member shall refuse to provide an accommodation, academic adjustment, and/or auxiliary aid in accordance with the DRC’s written notice, the student should:
+If a faculty member shall refuse to provide an accommodation, academic adjustment, and/or auxiliary aid in accordance with the Student Accessibility Services’ written notice, the student should:

-• Request the DRC’s assistance in resolving the dispute.
+- Request the Student Accessibility Services’ assistance in resolving the dispute.

-• The DRC will then meet with the faculty member, or other faculty and administration officials as appropriate in order to attempt to resolve the complaint.
+- The Student Accessibility Services will then meet with the faculty member, or other faculty and administration officials as appropriate in order to attempt to resolve the complaint.

-• In the event the DRC is unable to resolve the complaint within five (5) working days of the request, the DRC will refer the matter to the Dean of Student Affairs.
+- In the event the Student Accessibility Services is unable to resolve the complaint within five (5) working days of the request, the Student Accessibility Services will refer the matter to the Dean of Student Affairs.

-• The DRC will notify the student of such action and provide all pertinent information to the Dean of Student Affairs.
+- The Student Accessibility Services will notify the student of such action and provide all pertinent information to the Dean of Student Affairs.

 If a complaint is brought by a student, community member or other individual regarding accessibility issues related to CEI buildings, grounds, or on-campus events:

-• The individual should request the DRC’s assistance in resolving the dispute in writing within ten (10) working days after the issue is identified.
+- The individual should request the Student Accessibility Services assistance in resolving the dispute in writing within ten (10) working days after the issue is identified.

-• The DRC will then to attempt to resolve the complaint.
+- The Student Accessibility Services will then to attempt to resolve the complaint.

-• If a resolution cannot be reached within five (5) working days, the DRC will refer the matter to the Dean of Student Affairs.
+- If a resolution cannot be reached within five (5) working days, the Student Accessibility Services will refer the matter to the Dean of Student Affairs.

 Guidelines for Dual Credit Accommodations

-• “The student will be provided with extended time on all exams and quizzes.”
+“The student will be provided with extended time on all in class exams and quizzes.”

 Notetaking Services

 Requests for notetaking services, and other reasonable accommodations, are considered on a case-by-case basis.
 There are several different types of notetaking services.
-Through an interactive process the Disability Resource Center (DRC) and the student with a disability will determine the most effective form of notetaking accommodation.
+Through an interactive process the Student Accessibility Services the student with a disability will determine the most effective form of notetaking accommodation.

 Types of Notetaking Services

-• Computerized pens which record the lecture and synch the notes with the recording.
-Pens are available for checkout each semester from the DRC/library.
+- Computerized pens which record the lecture and synch the notes with the recording.
+Pens are available for checkout each semester from the Student Accessibility Services/library.

 Rights & Responsibilities

-• To ensure that the Disability Resource Center (DRC) is aware of enrollment status, and request accommodations each semester
+- To ensure that the Student Accessibility Services is aware of enrollment status, and request accommodations each semester

-• To rescind, in writing, at any time written permission given to the DRC to acquire or share confidential information.
+- To rescind, in writing, at any time written permission given to the Student Accessibility Services to acquire or share confidential information.

-• To appeal, in writing, any request for accommodations, academic adjustments, and/ or auxiliary aids denied by the DRC.
+- To appeal, in writing, any request for accommodations, academic adjustments, and/ or auxiliary aids denied by the Student Accessibility Services.

-• To notify the DRC should any problems with requested and approved accommodations, academic adjustments, and/or auxiliary aids arise during the semester.
+- To notify the Student Accessibility Services should any problems with requested and approved accommodations, academic adjustments, and/or auxiliary aids arise during the semester.

-• To report any such retaliatory conduct to the DRC, or to the Dean of Student Affairs, who may then conduct an investigation.
+- To report any such retaliatory conduct to the Student Accessibility Services, or to the Dean of Student Affairs, who may then conduct an investigation.

 Service Animal Guidelines

 Trained service animals* are allowed in campus buildings.
-All service animals must be on a leash or under control, and attended at all times unless otherwise approved by the Disability Resource Center (DRC).
+All service animals must be on a leash or under control, and attended at all times unless otherwise approved by the Student Accessibility Services.

 *Definition: